hunterirving/chatterbox/readme.md

 # chatterbox 🦜
-a simple HTML interface for interacting with AI models
+a hackable HTML interface for interacting with AI models

 ## setup instructions